Volkswagen Taigo SUV - MPG, running costs & CO2

 Only petrol engines are available but they’re fairly cheap to run

-The Volkswagen Taigo is quite a light car by modern standards, so its engines don’t have to work too hard.
+Despite being a supposedly rugged SUV, the Volkswagen Taigo is quite a light car by modern standards, so its engines don’t have to work too hard.
 The upshot is reasonably low running costs, although you are limited to petrol engines.
 A diesel won’t be offered but the petrols are economical enough to be considered by high-mileage drivers.